666xyzw/mock_environment/Readme.md

 ## Structure <a name="structure"></a>

-The ansible scripts are separated in two categories, based on the books, so everything that belongs to the first book (rh124) it is put into the rh124 folder; everything that belongs to the second book (rh134) you will get it in the rh134 folder.
+The ansible scripts are separated in two categories, based on the books, meaning that everything that belongs to the first book (rh124) can be found in the rh124 folder; everything that belongs to the second book (rh134) can be found in the rh134 folder.

 Usernames and passwords are exactly the same as in the books.
-For the VMs to work correctly you will need a RedHat Developer account; if you already have a RedHat account just login on the RedHat Developer page, if not you will have to create an account.
+For the VMs to work correctly you will need a free RedHat Developer account; if you already have a RedHat account just login on the RedHat Developer page; if not, you will have to create a new account.
 The Developer account will be needed to register your machines to the RedHat environment, for free, so you can have access to the repositories.

 ## Setup <a name="setup"></a>